 - Touch up any rough spots as needed where you might have “colored outside the lines” 🙂

-You can read all about the process of attaching a hose clamp in the post for making a Mason Jar Utensil Caddy.
 Hose clamps are easy to work with and a great way to securely hold the mason jar to the board.
-Tiny pebbles or glass beads are perfect for holding the flowers in place.
+Add tiny pebbles or glass beads to hold the flowers in place.

-This cute Welcome Sign is so easy for our visitors to see and feel welcomed!
-I couldn’t be happier.
+This cute Welcome Sign is easy for visitors to see and feel welcomed to our home!
+I love how it turned out.

 It really brightens up the porch too.
 I can’t wait to change the flowers with the seasons.